 Public-Art Workshop Lead

 Excited to announce I'm leading a public-art workshop in conjunction with 11:11 Projects.
-Funded through generous public-art programs, the workshop will empower emerging artists to transform creative vision into concrete reality.
-I'll be sharing invaluable experience and knowledge gained as an established publi artist, focusing on materials, methods, and collaboration with fabricators, installers, engineers, and conservators.
+Funded through generous public-art programs, the workshop —"Materials and Methods in Public Art Production"— will empower emerging artists to transform creative vision into concrete reality.
+I'll be sharing invaluable knowledge gained as an established public artist, focusing on materials, methods, and collaboration with fabricators, installers, engineers, and architects.

 GLEAM Gala Opening